-The Federal Government Solicitation Number is a 13 digit number that identifies a particular Request For Quote.
+The Federal Government Solicitation Number is a 13 digit number that identifies a particular Agency, Year, Type and other Factors.

 The following descriptions will assist you in understanding what to enter for search criteria when looking for RFQs and AWARDS.